 What information do I need?

 There are 60-plus data attributes that need to be provided.
 Some of the fields are automatically filled in by the GUDID system, based on information that is entered.
 For instance, the Labeler Name and Address are pulled from the DUNS database, based on the DUNS number entered.
 An entry can have more than one Device Identifier.
 This is usually the case if you have used different Issuing Agencies.
 Attributes on label/package and the values submitted should match.
 GUDID also has controlled vocabulary and built-in business rules that will continually check what data is input.

-Controlled vocabulary are DUNS #, GMDN code and FDA Product Codes.
+A controlled vocabulary is DUNS #, GMDN code, and FDA Product Codes.

 Examples of Business Rules are: